alankrantas/alankrantas/notes/investigations.md

 - Natalia Lipovskaya - Marketing Director
 - Oksana Shologon - HR
 - Sergey Likharev - Sales Director
+- ...and others.

-And it seems both Tibbos' solutions (using URLs like (`http://aggregate.tibbo.com`)) are based on **AggreGate**, a Russian IoT company seems operating primarily in Russian domestic market.
+Tibbo System is based in Tver, Russia, and sells a IoT platform named AggreGate.
+Judging from their social media activities, they seems to be operating primary in Russian domestic market.

-So Tibbo Technology Inc./Tibbo Systems in fact has a Russian origin, washing to Taiwan possibly to avoid sanctions, maybe especially in relation to the Russian-Ukraine War and US-China trade war.
+So both Tibbo Technology and Tibbo Systems are in fact Russian companies, with Tibbo Technology washing its origin to Taiwan possibly to avoid sanctions in relation to the Russian-Ukraine War and/or US chip ban to China.